Paying for Prescriptions Made Easy: 7 Ideas to Help

 7. Apply for drug manufacturer discounts and grants

-Many drug manufacturers offer prescription copay assistance, prescription discounts, or grants which reduce prescription costs.
+Many drug manufacturers offer prescription copay assistance, prescription discounts, or grants that reduce prescription costs.
 Patients apply for these discounts and grants directly.

 In addition to browsing drugmaker websites, check to see if there’s a foundation or nonprofit devoted to your disease or condition.
 Foundations like the ones listed below often maintain financial aid databases or offer grants and prescription assistance to patients: